 The Voluntary Leave Transfer Program (Medical) allows an individual employee, who experiences a personal or family medical emergency and exhausts all available paid leave, to receive donated annual leave from fellow employees.
 In order for an employee to receive donated leave, they must first meet the criteria in the criteria in the Guide to Judiciary Policy, Vol 12: Human Resources, Ch 9: Leave and Attendance, § 920.20.40 Voluntary Leave Transfer Program (Medical).
 Once approved under the program, normally the Human Resources Specialist or Time Administrator will send an e-mail to staff members requesting donations.
 Each court does this differently.
 Sometimes the request is sent locally, sometimes it only goes circuit-wide, and other times, it goes nation-wide.

-If you're aware of a FCCA member who’s an approved leave recipient, please send an e-mail to Laudan J. Batino
+If you're aware of a FCCA member who’s an approved leave recipient, please send an e-mail to Eileen Levine

 .
-He will work with the local Human Resources Office to coordinate the required paperwork and spread the word.
+She will work with the local Human Resources Office to coordinate the required paperwork and spread the word.

 Mentor Program for Clerks and Chief Deputies

 The FCCA Clerk and Chief Deputy Mentor Program helps to pair up newly appointed clerks and chief deputies with seasoned clerks and chief deputies.
 The role of the mentor is to be a resource or a sounding board; someone that a new clerk can informally reach out to discuss issues large or small.
 If you are a veteran clerk or chief deputy and interested in serving as a mentor, please contact Robin Tabora or Debra Lucas.
 If you are newly appointed and wish to take advantage of our FCCA benefits, please let us know.

 If desired, members have the opportunity to become more involved in the association through various board member and officer positions, as well as committees.